andrewnuk1/DVFA-Final-Projects/README.md

 Auto Trader 202002.ipynb is the program used to analyst the Auto Trader data and create the power point presentation

 glassdoor_spider.py is the program used to gather data from glassdoor

+Sentiment Analysis - glassdoor_Predicting_20200426.ipynb is the prediction code for the glassdoor posts gathered using Vadar Sentiment Analysis